LegumeFederation/gcvit/README.md

 docker-compose up -d
 ```

-GCViT is then available at https://localhost:8080
+The GCViT UI is then available at http://localhost:3000, and the GCViT API server at http://localhost:8080

 To stop the GCViT service: